unn00n/unn00n.github.io/all_collections/_posts/2025-09-25-IEEE-Victoris4-B0x-Writeup.md

 This challenge provided three web log files covering three consecutive days.
 I used ChatGPT to extract all POST requests from the logs and output them into a CSV for review.
 From that CSV I located the last web-shell and recovered the flag:
 ![](/assets/images/2025-09-25-B0x/2025-09-28010308.png)

-Those are all the forensics challenges from the final competition.
+Those were all the forensics challenges from the final competition.
+I hope these writeups prove useful.

 Thanks to my team, we secured 3rd place in the IEEE Victoris 4.0 CTF.
 ![2025-09-257.15.27.jpeg](/assets/images/2025-09-25-B0x/2025-09-257.15.27.jpeg)